KsarkesL9/LoLdle-Solver/readme.md

 - `state/`: saving and loading stuff from localStorage.
 - `ui/`: renders the guesses and handles clicks.
 - `util/`: random helpers.
+- `i18n.js`: holds the translations for the language switcher.

 That’s it.
 Nothing too crazy, just a helper for people who like solving Loldle a bit quicker without racking their brains too much.